-- Program the Static Correction Level on the Receiver Collar to Level 2. - Put a separate non-metallic collar on your pet's neck ABOVE the Receiver Collar and attach a leash.
+- Program the Static Correction Level on the Receiver Collar to Level 2 and place it on your pet's neck. - Put a separate non-metallic collar on your pet's neck ABOVE the Receiver Collar and attach a leash.

-'''

-CAUTION Be sure the extra collar does not put pressure on the Contact Points.
+Be sure the extra collar does not put pressure on the Contact Points.

-'''